ALDOT prepares for Fourth of July holiday traffic

-As an added precaution during the Fourth of July holiday, the Alabama Department of Transportation is doing its part for highway safety by having no temporary lane closures on Alabama interstates after 6 a.m. on Friday, July 3, through 11:59 p.m., Sunday, July 5.
+As an added precaution during the Fourth of July holiday, the Alabama Department of Transportation is doing its part for highway safety by having no temporary lane closures on Alabama interstates after 6 a.m. on Fridaythrough 11:59 p.m., Sunday.

 Although ALDOT construction work zones will not be active during the holiday, work zone materials along the road and shifting lane patterns may require reduced speed limits.